huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 Note that the imported state may not be identical to your resource definition, due to some attrubutes missing from the API response, security or some other reason.
 The missing attributes include:
 `delete_efs`, `delete_eni`, `delete_evs`, `delete_net`, `delete_obs`, `delete_sfs` and `delete_all`.
 It is generally
-recommended running `terraform plan` after importing an cce cluster.
+recommended running `terraform plan` after importing an CCE cluster.
 You can then decide if changes should be applied to the cluster, or the resource definition should be updated to align with the cluster.
 Also you can ignore changes as below.